Hotel Technology: Peeves and Needs from a Business Traveler

 Finally, a Blu-ray/DVD player and stereo audio/home theater system are welcome additions to luxury rooms as long as there is sufficient sound insulation between rooms.

-The bed: A comfortable bed is a basic requirement for all hotel guests.
+A comfortable bed is a basic requirement for all hotel guests.
 Often, this area is neglected from a technology standpoint.
 Please provide an alarm clock that, above all else, is easy to use.
 It should not take a degree from MIT to set the alarm!
 I particularly like the "Hilton" clock with simple controls, and alarm instruction steps printed on the front.

 As business travelers are using mobile devices as their principal phones and sometimes as alarm clocks, provide at least two transformer-friendly outlets at each nightstand to recharge them while providing quick access to reclining guests.